Skip to main content

 May 26 13:52:03 00:18:0a:00:00:01 Channel scan channel: 36, clients: 0, active: 0

-Association failures are commonly caused by either a client misconfiguration or an incompatibility between the client and access point.
-Sometimes when a device roams between APs quickly it will not be able to fully associate to an AP before going out of range, which can contribute to low overall Success Rates without actually indicating an issue in the network.
-For more information about the 802.11 association process please see our 802.11 Association process article.
+Association failures are commonly caused by client misconfiguration or an incompatibility between the client and the AP.
+When a device roams between APs quickly, the device may not complete association with an AP before moving out of range.
+This can lower overall success rates without indicating a network issue.
+For more information about the 802.11 association process, refer to the 802.11 Association process article.

-Authentication issues are one of the most common types of connection failures.
-If Authentication issues appear to be limited to specific clients ensure that those clients are connecting to the correct SSID and have the correct user credentials.
-One of the most common reasons for low success rates in a network is a client with incorrect credentials that is attempting to automatically re-connect to an SSID and failing repeatedly.
+Authentication issues are among the most common types of connection failures.
+If authentication issues appear to be limited to specific clients, verify that those clients are connecting to the correct SSID and have the correct user credentials.
+One of the most common reasons for low success rates in a network is a client that automatically attempts to reconnect to an SSID with incorrect saved credentials and fails repeatedly.

-If Authentication issues appear to be located around a certain AP then depending on the type of Authentication configured that could indicate a potential issue with the upstream switchport configuration or a configuration error on an Authentication server, such as a RADIUS server.
+If Authentication appear to be concentrated to a specific AP, the cause may be related to the type of authentication configured.
+This can indicate a potential issue with the upstream switch port configuration or a configuration error on an authentication server, such as a RADIUS server.

-If Authentication issues appear to be centered on a specific SSID, ensure that the SSID is configured as expected and that any additional configuration, such as required for 802.1X Authentication, is completed and correct on the associated server.
+If Authentication issues appear to be centered on a specific SSID, verify that the SSID is configured as expected and that any additional configuration required for 802.1X authentication is complete and correct on the associated server.

-An example of 802.1X authentication failure reason on Wireless Health page would look like:
+An example of 802.1X authentication failure reason on the Wireless Health page would look like:

 type='802.1X auth fail' num_eap='9' first_time='0.012724844' associated='false' radio='1' vap='7'